treatybreaker/Blog/posts/nixos-on-my-homeserver.md

 Part dos, the reverse proxy.

 I like SSL, I hope you do too.
-Instead of allowing Gitlab to manage its own proxy, I prefer having a single proxy on the host that handles all of that for the various containers that may running.
+Instead of allowing Gitlab to manage its own proxy, I prefer having a single proxy on the host that handles all of that for the various containers that may be running.

 I have a primary `nginx.nix` service file that contains the following: